BSC-ES/autosubmit/docs/source/userguide/defining_workflows/index.rst

 Example 2: SKIPPABLE
 ~~~~~~~~~~~~~~~~~~~~

-In this workflow you can see an illustrated example of SKIPPABLE parameter used in an dummy workflow.
+In this workflow you can see an illustrated example of ``SKIPPABLE`` parameter used in an dummy workflow.

 .. code-block:: yaml

+    EXPERIMENT:
+      DATELIST: 19600101 19650101 19700101
+      MEMBERS: fc0 fc1
+      CHUNKSIZEUNIT: month
+      SPLITSIZEUNIT: day
+      CHUNKSIZE: 1
+      SPLITSIZE: 1
+      SPLITPOLICY: flexible
+      NUMCHUNKS: 4
+      CALENDAR: standard

     JOBS:
         SIM: